ameraj04/IDS2024F/exam/exam1/README.md

 15. Bayesian Inference.
 16. Bayesian.
 It allows the incorporation of prior knowledge or expert opinion through the use of priors, which can significantly enhance the quality of inferences in the absence of abundant data.
 Bayesian methods also provide a systematic way of updating beliefs as new data becomes available, which is crucial when working with limited information.
 17. Frequentist Inference.
 It treats probability as the long-run frequency of events.
 No prior knowledge is utilized.Since it requires the ability to perform repeatable experiments with observable outcomes.
 The existence of God is not a phenomenon that can be tested or measured through repeated trials.
 18. 1.
-Possible Issues with the Data: o	The density values may not sum to 1, which is a requirement for proper density plots.
+Possible Issues with the Data:The density values may not sum to 1, which is a requirement for proper density plots.
 2. Visual Design Concerns:
 - A small change on a non-linear scale may appear much larger visually than a large change on a linear scale, potentially leading to incorrect conclusions.
 The graph lacks the trend, no title so it does not show what it is trying to interpret.
 The Y-axis scale is very narrow, it can be more spaced out to show a better trend.
 - The plot lacks sufficient labels or titles to explain its purpose.
 For example: